 - Addendum – An addendum is an addition to an insurance contract that either adds or removes coverage for a particular circumstance.
 At RVshare, customers are added to our master policy on a rental-by-rental basis.
 When the insurance payment is processed, we email owners and renters their addendum.
 The addendum serves as proof of insurance for the rental.

-RVshare Insurance Coverage
+RVshare Insurance and Protection Coverage

 A few things to understand about coverage:

-- Renters who book an RV with Liability only insurance activated are provided state minimum liability coverage.
+- Renters who book an RV with RVshare Insurance and Protection activated are automatically covered with the Essential coverage.
+Renters who book an RV with Liability only insurance activated are provided state minimum liability coverage.
 Comprehensive and collision coverage is not included and will need to be obtained elsewhere.

 IMPORTANT: As an owner, be sure to validate your personal insurance policy permits rentals.
 If your personal policy does not permit rentals, you may be liable to be dropped from your policy.
 This may also occur with any applicable warranties.

-Photo proof is the most important thing you can do before and after a trip to prove damage.
+- Photo proof is the most important thing you can do before and after a trip to prove damage